5ose/BM_InternApp/README.md

 POST /auth/login?username=admin&password=123
 ```

-The response is a JWT token.
+The response contains a JWT token.

-For protected APIs, send:
+For protected APIs, send the token using:

 ```text
 Authorization: Bearer <token>